AvePoint/cloud-api/docs/docs/services-and-features/aos/aos.md

 # Retrieve Audit Records

-Use this APi to retrieve audit records (`/aos/audit` navigation property) for activities within your AOS tenant.
+Use this API to retrieve audit records (`/aos/audit` navigation property) for activities within your AOS tenant.
 This article outlines the necessary permissions, available methods, and models used for interacting with the API.

 ## Permission